alberttheprince/rpemotes-reborn/README.md

 -- bool to allow the user to change their walk style in the menu or not / message to show the user (optional, default is: "You are unable to change your walking style right now.")"
 ```

 Having issues with players using emotes when/where they're not supposed to?
 Use the following where you needed.
-This would be somewhere like if you want to disable motes in jail or when someone is handcuffed/escorted:
+This would be somewhere like if you want to disable emotes in jail or when someone is handcuffed/escorted:

 ```lua
 LocalPlayer.state:set('canEmote', false, true) -- stops emoting
 LocalPlayer.state:set('canEmote', true, true) -- allows emoting